theolivenbaum/resin/README.md

 What we are doing however in Analyzer.cs is very rudimentary type of analysis.
 We are simply identifying the individual words.
 We could go further, investigate if any of those words are kind of the same, because although "trees" != "tree" their concepts intersect so much so that in the interest of full-text search they could and maybe should be one and the same concept.
 Anyway, identifying and normalizing the words will be fine for now.

 ##FieldWriter
 Tokens are stored in a field file.
 A field file is an index of all the tokens in a field.
 Tokens are stored together with postings.
 Postings are pointers to documents.
-Our postings contain the document ID and the positions the token takes within that document.
+Our postings contain the document ID and how many times the token exists within that document, its document frequency.

-That means that if we know what field file to look in, we can find the answer to the query "title:rambo" by opening one field file, deserialize the contents of the file into this:
+That means that if we know what field file to look in, we can find the answer to the query "title:rambo" by opening the file, deserialize the contents into this:

-	// tokens/docids/positions
+	// tokens/docids/doc frequency
-	IDictionary<string, IDictionary<int, IList<int>>> _tokens = DeserializeFieldFile(fileName);
+        private readonly IDictionary<string, IDictionary<int, int>> _tokens = DeserializeFieldFile(fileName);

 	// ...and then we can find the document IDs.
 This operation does not take long.
-	IDictionary<int, IList<int>> docPositions;
+	IDictionary<int, int> postings;
-	if (!_tokens.TryGetValue(token, out docPositions))
+	if (!_tokens.TryGetValue(token, out postings))
 	{
 		return null;
 	}
-	return docPositions;
+	return postings;

 [Code](https://github.com/kreeben/resin/blob/master/Resin/FieldWriter.cs) and [a little bit of testing](https://github.com/kreeben/resin/blob/master/Tests/FieldWriterTests.cs)